2020 Scholarship Recipient

 As a child of someone who is incarcerated, he was eligible to write an essay that gave him the opportunity to receive this scholarship.
 We are so proud of him and know that he will go on to do great things!

-2020, we had a virtual fundraiser to raise funds that went towards clothing, shelter, transportation, food, and government IDs for returning citizens.
+This year, we held a virtual fundraiser to raise funds that went towards clothing, shelter, transportation, food, and government IDs for returning citizens.
 These proceeds also went towards providing coats, hats, and gloves for children impacted by incarceration for the winter season.

 Thank you to everyone who contributed and made this fundraiser such a success!
 We truly appreciate your support!

 Franklin McNutt has been incarcerated for the majority of his life.